-If the packet does not match any of the filter items, the router uses the default condition (Inclusive or Exclusive) of the filter-list.
-You can change the default condition of the list through the DEFAULT INCLUSIVE or DEFAULT EXCLUSIVE commands.
-For example: so that by default a packet that doesn't match any filtering element on the list is dropped:
+If the packet does not match any of the filter items, the router uses the filter-list default condition (Inclusive or Exclusive).
+You can change the list default condition by running default inclusive or default exclusive.
+For example: so a packet that doesn't match any filtering elements is dropped by default:

-'''

 NETBIOS Name boston config>default exclusive

-'''

-(6) When you finish adding filter items to the filter-list, use the EXIT command to return to the NetBIOS configuration menu.
+(6) When you finish adding filter items to the filter-list, run exit to return to the NetBIOS configuration menu.

-'''

-NETBIOS Name boston config>exit

-NETBIOS Filter config>
+NETBIOS Name boston config>exit NETBIOS Filter config>

-'''

-(7) Add the filter-list to your configuration.

-Use the FILTER-ON command.
-When you turn on a name filter, you must specify the following parameters in this order.

-- Input filters incoming packets or output filters outgoing packets. - Port Number is the desired configured bridging port number on the router. - · Filter-list is the name of the filter-list (containing filter items) that you want to be included in this filter.

-Optionally add additional filters list to the filter.
+- (7) Add the filter-list to your configuration. - Run filter-on.
+When you turn on a name filter, specify the following parameters in this order: - Input filters incoming packets or output filters outgoing packets. - Port Number is the desired configured bridging port number on the router. - · Filter-list is the name of the filter-list (containing filter items) you want included in this filter. - Optionally, you can add additional filter lists to the filter.
 Enter AND or OR followed by a filter-list name.
-Use the END option to prevent adding any further filtering lists to the filter.
+Use the end option to stop adding any further filtering lists to the filter.
 The following example adds a name filter comprised of the name filter-list boston.
 The router evaluates all packets input on port 2 according to the filter items in the filter-list boston.
 This means the router bridges all packets input on port 2 that contain the name westboro.